OnChainSurvivor/OnChainSurvivor/README.md

 ## 🌟About the Project🌟

-Onchain Survivor is an upcoming  web-based top-down arena shooter survival roguelite  game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
+Onchain Survivor is a web-based top-down arena shooter survival roguelite game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
 Players can navigate a 3D environment to do what they do best...
 Survive Together!

 ### 🔑Key Features🔑